tomwhartung/seeourminds.com-bootstrap/doc/benefits.md

 This file hightlights some of the benefits offered by Spiritual Portraits to those who are open-minded enough to embrace them.

+# Dependencies

+The benefits one can receive from having spiritual portraits of themself and their friends depends on these factors:

+- Who they are
+- Who their friends are
+- The context of their relationship (work, family, social, etc.)

 # Insights

 Learning about a person's preferences, and the relative strength of each, offers